Home / OLSAS Application Guide / OLSAS – University of Ottawa

 Choose your referees carefully:

-• These individuals should be able to speak to your skills and abilities as they pertain to your success as a future law student.
+• These individuals should be able to speak to your skills and abilities as they relate to your ability to succeed as a future law student.
 This may include your ability to write clearly and persuasively, think critically, conduct research, work in groups, work independently, manage your responsibilities and organize your time.

 • Family members, friends, peers, friends-of-the-family and romantic partners are not suitable choices.